-A body movement in which the athlete turns completely over in the air without being supported or touching hands on the floor.
-Examples:
+A body movement in which the athlete turns completely over in the air without being supported or touching hands on the floor Examples:

-• In the air without support of the body (e.g. side aerial; back flip; aerial walkover)
+In the air without support of the body (eg side aerial; back flip; aerial walkover)

-NOTE: A horizontal butterfly (where the feet do not go over your head) is not considered aerial acrobatics move.
-It is considered a major body movement.
+NOTE: A horizontal butterfly (where the feet do not go over your head) is not considered an aerial acrobatic move.
+It is considered a major body move.